scottnonnenberg/eslint-compare-config/README.md

 ## Permissions

-Note that, to get around ESLint plugin/module-loading semantics this tool puts a file in each target directory and runs it with Node.js.
+Note that, to get around ESLint plugin/module-loading semantics, this tool puts a file in each target directory and runs it with Node.js.
 This means that you'll need write/delete permissions in the target directory.

 If you don't have that permssion, your best bet is to go with _literal mode_.